At GO, we believe that every child deserves a quality school, and it's the responsibility of everyone in the community to help provide one.

-Since our launch in 2009, GO Public Schools Leadership Center has connected the public to public education by informing and empowering community member about district and school policies and practices through communications and events.
+Since our launch in 2009, GO Public Schools Oakland has connected the public to public education by informing and empowering community member about district and school policies and practices through communications and events.
 We also work with volunteer issue groups, community organizations, district and charter school leaders to develop and inform policy to improve public education in Oakland.

 Support for our work

 Great Oakland Public Schools Leadership Center is very grateful to have received funding from the following foundations:

 Monday, November 23, 2015, 12:00 AM

 The Oakland Unified School District and many of Oakland's charter school operators are on Thanksgiving Recess with schools, some district offices, and charter operators on break from November 23-27.
 OUSD schools and offices resume classes and normal business hours on...